vvaucoul/KronOS/README.md

  **KronOS** is a lightweight Unix-like kernel writen in C and ASM.<br>
 This is the result of the **KFS** projects available at School 42.

-The kernel is currently not finished.
-I will make major improvements as soon as possible.
+> The kernel is currently not finished. <br>
+> Use it only for testing purposes. <br>
+> It lacks many features but I try to improve it as I go along.

 [![Kronos Workflow](https://github.com/vvaucoul/KronOS/actions/workflows/workflow.yml/badge.svg)](https://github.com/vvaucoul/KronOS/actions/workflows/workflow.yml)
 [![CodeFactor](https://www.codefactor.io/repository/github/vvaucoul/kronos/badge)](https://www.codefactor.io/repository/github/vvaucoul/kronos)